 The second section of the general examination is the experimental project, which consists of a report and oral presentation on an experiment that the student has either performed or assisted others in performing at Princeton and is completed by the fall of the second year.

-Qualifying for the M.A.
+Passing the Generals and Qualifying for the M.A.

 The Pre-Thesis Project